mixpanel/docs/pages/docs/orgs-and-projects/organizations.md

 As an Organization Admin, you may create and manage security processes that dictate the requirements needed for your users to access your organization.

 ## Organization Discoverability
-Organization Discoverability makes it seamless for new users with a shared work email domain to connect with teammates in an existing organization in Mixpanel, allowing them to access their team’s projects, data, and reports, instead of joining a new, empty org.
+Organization Discoverability makes it seamless for new users with a shared work email domain to connect with teammates in an existing organization in Mixpanel, allowing them to access their team's projects, data, and reports, instead of joining a new, empty org.

 This feature is accessible to new users who have verified their email as well as existing organizations that are on an Enterprise plan and do not have SSO enabled.